Wednesday, July 31, 2019

 tend these days, social events.
 And,

-let’s just face it, poets are the
+let’s just face it, poets make the

 most socially awkward groups that I

-have encountered on this planet.
+have encountered in any setting.
 Math

 squadrons, perhaps?
 Chemistry nerds?